anhnvg/appium-poc/README.md

 Team's questions:
-- What if we can't run on Firebase?
-Anh: We have logs and test report using Allure Report with video
+- What if we can't run on Firebase, can't have the Appelium?
+Anh: We have logs and test report using Allure Report with screenshots and video

 ***Appium logs***

 ***[Allure Reports](https://docs.qameta.io/allure-report/)***

+- How to make it easy to maintain?

+Using the cloud such as Github Hosted Runner (Mac-os runner for iOS), but have limitation only have Emu/Simu or AWS device farm (Real Device)

+If everyone does not want to rely on Typescript, prefer native, then I can use Kotlin + Appium

 <img width="984" alt="image" src="https://user-images.githubusercontent.com/101088921/198966629-58b5b36c-4afb-4860-a6cd-0c72cb2b7eef.png">